pogobanane/ranger-server/README.md

 To run the C++ version in Microsoft Windows please cross compile or ask for a binary.

+To build the docs install texlive, texlive-fonts-extra, r-core and run `R CMD Rd2pdf ./man`

 ### Usage
 #### R version
 For usage of the R version see ?ranger in R. Most importantly, see the Examples section.
 As a first example you could try